The AMP program will not start a new a cohort in 2020

 - AMP I began in Fall 2012 with 15 students with a graduation in December 2014.

 - AMP II began in Fall 2013 with 9 students and will complete their degree in December 2015.

-- AMP III is the newest and largest cohort.
-Beginning with 21 students in Fall 2014, the degree will be completed in Summer 2016.
+- AMP III began in Fall 2014 with 21 students, the degree will be completed in Summer 2016.

-Companies participating with AMP since its inception in Fall 2012 are: Alliance CNC, Anderson Global, Autocam, DeWys Manufacturing, Herman Miller, Paragon Die and Engineering, Padnos, Rapid-Line, RoMan Manufacturing, Transmatic, Wolverine Coil Spring, and Woodward.
+Companies that have previously or currently participating with AMP are: Alliance CNC, Anderson Global, Autocam Medical, DeWys Manufacturing, Herman Miller, NN Inc., Paragon Die and Engineering, Padnos, Rapid-Line, RoMan Manufacturing, Steelcase, Transmatic, Wolverine Coil Spring and Woodward.